telerik/kendo-ui-core/CONTRIBUTING.md

 All code contributed to this project should adhere to a consistent style, so please keep these in mind before you submit your Pull Requests:

 - Space indentation, size of 4
 - Semicolons are nice.
-Use them
+Use them.
 - Double quotes
 - No trailing whitespace
 - Declare variables at the top of a scope
 - Return early
 - Be JSHint Valid

+You can verify if your code passes the project JSHint options by running `grunt jshint`.

-Beyond these, your best bet, when in doubt is to follow [idiomatic.js](https://github.com/rwldrn/idiomatic.js).
+Beyond these, your best bet when in doubt is to follow [idiomatic.js](https://github.com/rwldrn/idiomatic.js).